What is an ultrasound?

 After the test

-The gel will be wiped off your skin.
 The results of your ultrasound are usually available within 24 hours after your test, Monday through Friday.

-Your physician will discuss the test results with you.
+The doctor who ordered the test will discuss the test results with you.

 © Copyright 1995-2015 The Cleveland Clinic Foundation.
 All rights reserved.